Jerusha-Manoj/curlyhairblog/README.md

 ## About Me

-I am a passionate curly hair enthusiast with a TikTok following of 7k followers and 300k likes.
+I've had stuggles with my curly hair all my life.
+It took me a long time to understand how to take care of it.
+Now I share my curly hair journey on TikTok @__jerrryy__( It currently has 7k followers and 300k likes).
 Given the demand for product recommendations and information, I decided to create this blog to provide my TikTok audience with an easy-to-access platform for detailed product reviews and helpful tips.

 ## Features